codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-pipelines.md

 | `OCTOPUS_API_KEY` | The Octopus Deploy API Key required for authentication |
 | `OCTOPUS_SPACE` | The Space to run steps on |

-This also requires an existing Octopus Deploy instance with a project and environment already created.
+Running these steps requires an existing Octopus Deploy instance with an existing project, environment and deployment process.

 # Example Pipeline build

-The following example demonstrates a Codefresh Pipeline build of an application sourced from GitHub and deployed via Octopus Deploy.
+The following example demonstrates a Codefresh pipeline build of an application sourced from GitHub and deployed via Octopus Deploy.

 To build and deploy this application, you'll need the following steps: